kkolk/devsecops-pipeline-demo/README.md

 ## Requirements

 This demo uses Virtual box to deploy a local GitLab instance and configure it to run a DevSecOps Pipeline demo.
-This demonstrates a DevSecOps kill-chain using the an application that contains the Struts2 vulnerability (CVE-2017-5638) made famous in the Equifax breach.
+This demonstrates a DevSecOps Pipeline using the an application that contains the Struts2 vulnerability (CVE-2017-5638) made famous in the Equifax breach.

 * VirtualBox
 * Vagrant